rickwysocki/kairos-documentation/stage-2.md

 #### Modifying the Metadata

-Reminders: <!-- Should be admonition -->

-Use straight quotes, not curly quotes in all HTML, including metadata.
-Use Title Case for titles Don’t put spaces between quotation marks and the text inside it. (content=“Abstract” is correct, content=” Abstract “ is incorrect.)

-##### As long as the piece is written in English, there are no modifications for lines 1-5.
+As long as the piece is written in English, there are no modifications for lines 1-5.

 ```
 <!DOCTYPE html>